Ivanmugu/Bioinformatics/README.md

-# MSP
+# Programs to retrieve information from NCBI
-Programs lab MSP, UC, Irvine
+Programs writen in python using modules from Biopython